-We had some student workers interview ten undergrads majoring in ten different majors to give you an insider's perspective on each one.
+We had some student interview ten undergraduates majoring in ten different engineering majors to give you an insider's perspective on each one.
 For a full list of the sixteen majors offered through the Tufts School of Engineering, head to this page.

 Where to first?
 Click below to jump to the majors you are interested in!

 Human Factors Engineering

 Interviewee: Michelle Sun '24 from Taipei, Taiwan

 Do you find yourself saying "it's a great day to save lives" wholeheartedly?
 Do you love biology and technology?
 Do you enjoy having a polysyllabic major that makes people go "OOOoooh!" all the time?
 Is your heart in the lab (literally)?
 If you answered yes to any (or all) of these questions, then a degree in biomedical engineering (BME) might be the perfect fit for you!

 Biomedical engineers work to improve the quality of human and animal life by studying how doctors and patients interact with medical equipment.
 This allows them to improve devices, drugs, and other therapeutic treatments, paving the way for future innovations in the medical field.
 Their work includes everything from imaging technologies to prosthetics to biocompatible drug delivery systems.

 At Tufts, the BME major is divided into three focus areas: regenerative medicine, drug delivery, and biomedical devides.
 Projects range from silk-based nanocircuitry to lab-grown hearts to dissolvable bioelectronic devices, with endless possibilities in between.